dannyb195/speaking/README.md

 13. WordCamp Minneapolis 2016 (Foundation Friday session / Helped Organize)

 ## Bio
 Dan has been working with WordPress since about 2009 and has loved every MINUTE_IN_SECONDS of it.
-He has been a freelancer, in-house developer, and remote employee, and now is a Team Lead at Crowd Favorite, where he enjoys the challenge of planning projects and guiding other developers.
-When he is not coding, Dan spends time working on his house, playing with his 2 Siberian Huskies, and helping people learn WordPress development through speaking, mentoring, and writing on his <a href="http://addactiondan.me">blog</a>
+He has been a freelancer, in-house developer, and remote employee.
+When he is not coding, Dan spends time working on his house, playing with his 2 Siberian Huskies, and helping people learn WordPress development through speaking, mentoring. <a href="http://addactiondan.me">blog</a>